aws-samples/smallmatter-package/README.md

 Wrappers to streamline data-science tasks using Python toolkits (such as pandas, matplotlib, etc.).

+The intent is to improve the ergonomics of data science exploration and implementation, by simplifying repetitive tasks such as checking data types (i.e., data quality), procedural subplots, consistent interface to local filesystem and Amazon S3, etc.

+- `smallmatter.ds`: for rapid prototyping of some data science tasks.

 Capabilities (non-exhaustive list):

 - `smallmatter.pathlib.Path2`: `pathlib`-compatible interface to abstract